IceVct/ImageQualityMeasures/Scripts/README.txt

 - General steps

     1. Create the txt file with the desired images to process for each database;
+        1.1.
+The script used for splitting the database into train and test is split_databases.py;
     2. Change both Matching/ and Process/ files in IrisDatabases/Test-Osiris for each database;
     3. Run osiris in all images;